Bowderbeck

 AMBLESIDE

 Don't miss Ambleside's amazing selection on outdoor shops.
-There's also a glass blowing centre and plenty of good bookshops, tea rooms and cafés, look out for:
+There's also a stunning waterfall, glass blowing centre and plenty of good bookshops, tea rooms and cafés, look out for:

 Lucy's on a Plate Café, restaurant, delicatessen and cookery school specialising in produce from around Cumbria emphasising individually created foods ranging from cheeses, breads and pastries to pickles, chutneys and puddings.